Avoiding Household Task Overwhelm

 That is almost one full day every week, of cleaning, organizing, laundry, food shopping, cooking, dishes, yard work, errands, and others.
 What's more is that those 20+ weekly hours could be used for more important things: family, educational pursuits, making more money, recreational activities, exercise, hobbies, vacation, etc.

 The trick is to find an independent housekeeper or a housekeeping service who offers add-on services.
-For example, my service offers a variety of interrelated products & services geared towards handling home, hospitality tasks, that go well beyond cleaning & organizing and into the realm of entertaining, household management & care-taking.
+For example, our service offers a variety of interrelated products & services geared towards handling home, hospitality tasks, that go well beyond cleaning & organizing and into the realm of entertaining, household management & care-taking.

 If your housekeeper does not currently offer add-on services, ask them if they would be willing to.
 At the very least, be sure that the housekeeping service or individual you select offers customized services as opposed to one-size-fits-all approach, and bonded and insured, professionals who will offer a schedule that fits your needs.